MinaFoundation/mina-fungible-token/mftb.md

 - The action sequence must be processed in such a way as to preserve commutativity, which is difficult for the use cases of a fungible token account manager.
 Users may submit actions which touch on the same state.
-- Actions which alter the merkle root (in order to represent mappings) must be atomic (cc @kantp).
+- Actions which alter the merkle root (in order to represent mappings) must be atomic.
 There is no way to commutatively sequence their application to state within the reducer.

 ## Closing Note

-I'd imagine the majority of the `FungibleTokenbase` experience would take shape off-chain.
-The state could be lazily pushed to a contract on Mina, but much of the core behavior would be off-chain; it is uncertain whether that behavior could be modeled such that it is fully provable on-chain.
+The majority of the `FungibleTokenbase` experience would likely take shape off-chain.
+The state could be lazily pushed to a contract on Mina, but much of the core behavior would need to be off-chain; it is uncertain whether that behavior could be modeled such that it is fully provable.
+To
-However, **this API could serve as a north star for what we'd like to be able to express in the ZK context**.
-Moreover, it would offer a smooth DX to satisfy a critical ecosystem use case.
+reiterate: **this API could serve as a north star for what we'd like to be able to express in Mina contracts** as well as providing a smooth DX to satisfy the ecosystem's Fungible Token use cases.

 [^tokenbase]: _Tokenbase_ is not a standard term, yet it seemed fitting for this system.
 That being said, alternative terminology might be better.

-[^admin_contracts]: _Admin Contracts_ are contracts which call into Fungible Tokenbases.
-They can layer the token's core functions with use-case-specific behavior, such as fine-grained authorization.